zruncho3d/DuelingZero/DESIGN.md

 ![](Renders/walkthrough/idlers_highlighted_side_ortho.png)

-These parts are no strictly needed, and in fact, originally the gantry used stock B0 idlers, but they provide visual symmetry with the AB blocks (I know, I know...).
+These parts are not strictly needed, and in fact, originally the gantry used stock B0 idlers, but they provide visual symmetry with the AB blocks (I know, I know...).

 ![](Renders/walkthrough/idlers_iso_perspective.png)